Welcome to today's edition of the Rush 24-7 podcast.

 We don't know who.

-Why aren't we told the names of these companies and these non-profit organizations by this unfazed Associated Press?
+Why aren't we told the names of these companies and these nonprofit organizations by this unfazed Associated Press?

 And I'm telling you, my guess, and it's a good one, is that we're not getting the names because we would learn that they are major contributors to the Democrat Party.

-I'll bet you some of the people who got money from the stimulus to pay their back taxes have names that rhyme with SEIU or ACORN or Planned Parenthood or AARP.
+I'll bet you some of the people who got money from the stimulus to pay their back taxes have names that rhyme with SEIU or Acorn or Planned Parenthood or AARP.

-Given that so much of the stimulus money went to public schools.
+Given that so much of the stimulus money went to public sector unions, and we now know it did, we've given you the numbers out of Wisconsin.

 80% of the money Wisconsin got went to public employee unions through stimulus money.

-Well, we were all told that this was to create private sector jobs, roads and bridges, schools, infrastructure, a giant snow job, and what we learn keeps making it worse.
+Well, we were all told that this was to create private sector jobs, roads and bridges, schools, infrastructure, a giant snow job.

 Now, according to this report, it isn't even illegal for companies that cheat on their taxes to get more government money.